dondeng/four_eyes/README.md

                      student.to_json)
      end

-   Minimal vies have been provided for viewing pending and authorized actions.
+   Minimal views have been provided for viewing pending and authorized actions.
 You will probably want to override these and style them accordingly to your application.

    Please note four_ayes is agnostic for the type of authorization system you are using.
 Right now the only check that is performed is